thunderbird89/esf/stories/story-david-v-goliath.md

 > "Flight profile?"

 > "Standard takeoff using conventional runway procedures.
-The plasma engines won't engage until we're clear of populated areas."
+The plasma engines won't climb to full power until we're clear of populated areas."
 Torres gestured toward the hangar's massive doors, which were already beginning to slide open.
 "We'll head west initially, gain altitude over the Carpathians, then turn east and accelerate to deployment velocity."

 > "And that velocity is?"